ToucanProtocol/toucan-sdk/docs/classes/default.md

 **`Notice`**

-this method needs two different actions signed and may take up to even 1 minute to give a result *
+this method needs two different actions signed and may take up to 1 minute to return a result *

 **`Dev`**